icerpc/icerpc-csharp/README.md

 ## Examples

-The IceRPC example programs can be found in the [examples](./examples) directory of this repository.
+The IceRPC examples can be found in the [examples](./examples) directory of this repository.

 ## Project Templates